DannyVogel/nuxt_gameState/README.md

 ## To Do

 - Add to list error handling and toasts
-- Infinite scroll for search results
-- Paginate search results
-- Game list update on edit
-- Include game list filters in games to play or only sorting switcher
 - Include videos in game details
 - Add user game ratings
 - Add user game reviews?